Winter in Eagle River

 Getting there: Eagle River is half an hour's drive east of Minocqua and four hours north of Milwaukee.

-Skiing: On the northern edge of town, Nordmarka has six miles of scenic trails.
+Cross-country skiing: On the northern edge of town, Nordmarka has six miles of scenic trails.

 Anvil Lake, nine miles east, has 12 miles of trails suitable for families, with another 11 at the neighboring Nicolet North Trail.
 They're groomed for classic and skating.